-As soon as the above display appears on the panel, push the "Jet" button once to start Pump 1 in low-speed and then again to switch to high-speed.
-Also, push the Pump 2 or "Aux" button, if you have a 2nd pump, to turn it on.
+As soon as the above display appears on the panel, push the JETS button once to start Pump 1 in low-speed and then again to switch to high-speed.
+Also, push the Pump 2 or AUX button, if you have a 2nd pump, to turn it on.
 The pumps will now be running in high-speed to facilitate priming.
 If the pumps have not primed after 2 minutes, and water is not flowing from the jets in the spa, do not allow the pumps to continue to run.
 Turn off the pumps and repeat the process.
-Note: Turning the power off and back on again will initiate a new pump priming session.
+NOTE: Turning the power off and back on again will initiate a new pump priming session.
 Sometimes momentarily turning the pump off and on will help it to prime.
 Do not do this more than 5 times.
 If the pump(s) will not prime, shut off the power to the spa and follow the instructions shown for removing air locks in the installation instructions section of this manual.

-Important: A pump should not be allowed to run without priming for more than 2 minutes.
+IMPORTANT: A pump should not be allowed to run without priming for more than 2 minutes.
 Under NO circumstances should a pump be allowed to run without priming beyond the end of the 4-5 minute priming mode.
-Doing so may cause damage to the pump and cause the system to energize the heater and go into an overheat condition.
+Doing so may cause damage to the pump and heater due to lack of water flow necessary for proper heating and to push out excessive air within the system after filling.